SarangaChamod/WeatherApp/README.md

 ---

-Remember to replace `weather_app_logo.png`, `icons/*.png`, and `screenshot_*.png` with your actual images.
-This layout combines icons and images to better illustrate the features and appearance of your React Native Weather Application.
+Feel free to customize and expand upon this template to fit your specific application and its features!